pschaus/book_lepl1402/source/part1.rst

         int salary = 10000;
     }

-Of course, this only works if you want that all employees start with a salary of 10000.
+Of course, this is only useful if you want that all employees start with a salary of 10000.
 The other way is to define a *constructor* in your class.
 The constructor is a special method that has the same name as the class.
 It can have parameters but it has no return type:

 .. code-block:: java